learn-co-students/html-css-css-fundamentals-code-along-html-000/README.md

     ...
 ```

 On line 4 in the snippet above we can see we used the `id` attribute and set its value to our unique id name `logo`.
 Just the same as for class we can make up any name we like for an id.
-Again, there should onky be one id of logo per page and there should be more than one id of logo on more than one element in a single page...
+Again, there should only be one id of logo per page and there should be more than one id of logo on more than one element in a single page...
 Next,head back to style.css in your code editor.

 Let's write a selector called `#logo`.